rootless-containers/rootlesscontaine.rs/site/content/_index.md

 proof-of-concept wrapper around `runc`, `umoci`, and `skopeo`.
 There are several other container builder projects which may implement this feature in the future, but right now `orca-build` is fast enough and is quite minimal.
-It also has the additional feature of being compatbile with the `Dockerfile` format for specifying build steps.
+It also has the additional feature of being compatible with the `Dockerfile` format for specifying build steps.

 [skopeo]: https://github.com/projectatomic/skopeo